Focus on barrier papers

 For which dry products are barrier papers suitable and not suitable?
 Where might normal paper or glassine be sufficient?

 There is no general answer to this question as the term "dry products" covers a very wide range.
 These include products such as cereals, coffee, dried fruit, flour or ready-made soups.
-Each of these products has specific properties and therefore requires an individual barrier to ensure effective protection – especially in the case of food to ensure the best-before date.
+Each of these products has specific demand and therefore requires an individual barrier to ensure effective protection – especially in the case of food to ensure the best-before date.

 How do you test the functionality of the barrier papers?